 Indigenous relations

-Since the time of dreaming, Koongo, place of water, Yallarm, place of shells, and its environs have been the home of our First Nations peoples — the Bailai, Gurang, Gooreng Gooreng and Taribelang Bunda nations — who are the Traditional Owners and custodians of the land and water on which we rely.
+Since the time of dreaming, Koongo, place of water, Yallarm, place of shells, and its environs have been the home of our First Nations peoples – the Bailai, Gurang, Gooreng Gooreng, Taribelang Bunda, Darumbal, Kabi Kabi and Butchulla nations – who are the Traditional Owners and custodians of the original land and water we all share, live, work and play on.

-GPC acknowledges and values the Aboriginal, Torres Strait Islander and Australian South Sea Islander heritage, culture and people, and the role they play in our organisation as employees, customers and community members.
+GPC acknowledges and values the First Nations and Australian South Sea Islander heritage, culture and people, and the role they play in our organisation as employees, customers and community members.

 Reconciliation Action Plan

 GPC was the first port Authority in Australia to establish a Reconciliation Action Plan (RAP) in 2012.
-The three-year plan reinforces our commitment to improving relationships, understanding and opportunities for the Aboriginal, Torres Strait Islander and Australian South Sea Islander communities in which we operate.
+The three year plan reinforces our commitment to improving relationships, understanding and opportunities for the First Nations and Australian South Sea Islander communities in which we operate.
 GPC’s commitment to reconciliation focuses on developing and maintaining respectful, enduring and mutually beneficial relationships between all Australians.
-We aim to empower Aboriginal, Torres Strait Islander and Australian South Sea Islander peoples by creating a culturally safe and appropriate work environment and community, where each of us as individuals can contribute learn and grow.
+We aim to empower First Nations and Australian South Sea Islander peoples by creating a culturally safe and appropriate work environment and community, where each of us as individuals can contribute learn and grow.

-Our RAP was developed in partnership with the local Aboriginal, Torres Strait Islander and Australian South Sea Islander communities.
+Our RAP was developed in partnership with the local First Nations and Australian South Sea Islander communities.

 Reconciliation Australia